Updated June 13, 2023

-The Kubernetes best practices are defined as it is the guidance for using the Kubernetes in which it tells us to use namespaces so that we can manage the resources easily; also it has readiness and live-ness probes for health checks which provide an easy way to check if the application instances are running or not.
+The Kubernetes best practices are defined as it is the guidance for using Kubernetes in which it tells us to use namespaces so that we can manage the resources easily; also, it has readiness and live-ness probes for health checks which provide an easy way to check if the application instances are running or not.
 Furthermore, it has resource requests and limits for keeping control of the deployment for scalability.
 Finally, it also has the best practice that can discover if the services are running outside the cluster.
 The best practices also tell to use smaller container images to save storage space, which may get the image construction faster.

 Kubernetes best practices overviews

 Below is the best practice overview of Kubernetes: